IceniaHosting/Chronicler/README.md

-# IceNews
+# Chronicler
-CivMC Icenia Local News
+The Diamond Chronicler news!

+By Local Icenian News!